rcghpge/version-cv/README.md

 * [MathWriting](https://huggingface.co/datasets/mathwriting)
 * [DeepMind Mathematics Dataset](https://github.com/google-deepmind/mathematics_dataset)

-> *Note:* Initial benchmarks are available in `data/` and `docs/`, but not yet implemented in code due to time constraints.
+> *Note:* Initial benchmarks were considered but not implemented due to time constraint research and builds.
+They are provided in `data/` and `docs/` directories.

 ---